autorope/donkeydocs/docs/parts/stores.md

 ## Tub

-This is the standard donkey data store and it is modeled after the [ROSBAG](http://wiki.ros.org/rosbag).
+This is the standard donkey data store.
+The "data" folder is what we call a "tub"
-All sensor data is stored in a `Tub`.

 ### Accepted Types